 The Disappearance of Natasha Ryan

 Natasha disappeared on August 31, 1998 after her mother dropped her off at school.
-In the month before she went missing, Natasha had already run away from home once, aided by her boyfriend Scott Black.
+She was 14 years old at the time.
+In the month before she went missing, Natasha had already run away from home once, aided by her 22-year-old boyfriend Scott Black.
 In that incident, she was found after just two days and Scott was fined $1000 in November 1999 for wilful obstruction of police.

 Scott Black claimed he helped Natasha because she had threatened to kill herself.

 A police report highlighted in The Age showed Natasha was a troubled teen who had been suspended from school, had experimented with a variety of drugs and had slashed her wrists on one occasion and had been receiving counselling.
 Despite this, her disappearance came about the time of several well-publicised disappearances of women and girls in Rockhampton, who were later found to be victims of serial killer Leonard John Fraser.

 Believing she may have fallen victim to Leonard, an extensive search was undertaken by police.
 Extensive areas of bushland were burned to aid the search and more than 100 local State Emergency Service volunteers gave their time to help.
 The search cost taxpayers an estimated $400,000.

 After failing to find her despite leaving no stone unturned, Natasha’s family eventually accepted that she was dead and held a memorial service in Bundaberg, Queensland on what was Natasha’s 17th birthday on May 9, 2001.
 Less than two years later, Natasha would be found just four kilometres from her family home.
 She had been missing for four years and eight months.